GillesArcas/galerie/README.md

 If the date is absent, a reading error is launched.
 An error is also launched if the dates are not ordered.
 Two different records may have the same date.

 The date field is ignored by the export functions.
-However, it is necessary to associate the media from some directory to each record.
+However, it is required to associate the medias from some directory to each record.

 ## Text field

-The text field must respect Markdown syntax without any constraint.
+The text field must respect the Markdown syntax without any constraint.

 ## Media field